Writing on content, platforms, and the China market

 Why China Is a Highly Uncertain Market for International Brands

-Why China feels uncertain to global brands — and why early judgment matters before entering the market.
+Why China feels uncertain to global brands — and why early decision-making matters before entering the market.

 -

-AI can be part of the writing process, but judgment can’t be outsourced.
+AI can be part of the writing process, but decisions can’t be outsourced.
 This article explains how I use AI in content creation—and where I draw the line.

 -